CianMRoche/CianMRoche.github.io/_pages/side_projects.md

   </div>
   <div>
   <h2><span style="font-family:'Times New Roman',serif;font-style:italic;">χ</span> by eye</h2>
-    <p>A short intuition-building browser game in the GeoGuessr style for astronomers and physicists.
-Each round shows a model curve and a handful of noisy data points with error bars (or, on harder settings, rotating error bars or animated Gaussian sample clouds), and your job is to estimate the sigma-equivalent tension between the data and the model on a single slider.
-The chi² and reduced chi² update live alongside the slider so you can develop a feel for how the three quantities relate at a given dnumber of degrees of freedom.
-Five rounds, optionally timed, five difficulty levels from Easy to Impossible.
-Good for developing a critical eye for plots :)</p>
+    <p>A short intuition-building browser game in the GeoGuessr style for students learning how to interpret data with uncertainties, or senior researchers looking to test their eye.
+Useful as an educational tool or just for fun.
+Works in browser or mobile :)</p>
     <a class="sp-launch" href="/assets/chi_by_eye/">Launch χ by eye →</a>
   </div>
 </div>